Brush & Yard Waste Disposal

 2. Take advantage of curbside yard waste collection, which takes place each spring and fall.
-Yard waste materials may be placed in the curb-line of the street between April 7 to April 21, 2019 and September 15 through the week of November 10, 2019.
+Yard waste materials such as leaves, weeds, wood chips/mulch (untreated), thatch, flowers, vines, and other non-fruit or vegetable material, may be placed in the curb-line of the street between April 7 to April 21, 2019 and September 15 through the week of November 10, 2019.
 To prepare your yard waste for collection:

 - Rake yard waste into the street along the curb line forming a long, low pile.